-And the criteria upon which that decision is based can vary greatly from child to child.
+Choosing a college can be one of the most important decisions you and your child make.
+And the criteria upon which that decision is based can vary greatly from student to student.

-If you are armed with all the right facts about the colleges on your child’s list, the decision-making process will come from a place of knowledge rather than conjecture.
+If you’re armed with all the right facts about the colleges on your child’s list, the decision-making process will come from a place of knowledge rather than conjecture.

-And while there are numerous things one needs to know about their school (besides price), we’ve narrowed it down to what you should find out directly FROM the college….
+And while there are numerous things you need to know about the school (besides price), we’ve narrowed it down to what you should find out directly from the college.